Quantum field theory on curved manifolds: The Unruh effect and Hawking radiation on manifolds

 where $(X^\mu_\alpha)\in GL(m,\mathbb{R})$.
 If $\{X_\alpha\}$ is normalized by introducing a metric, the matrix $(X_\alpha^\mu)$ becomes the vielbein.

 The following point is very important for our discussion.
-A natural coordinate basis is prepared on the surface of $M$ and {\it the inertial system is defined using a non-coordinate basis.} This procedure naturally gives a notion of the ``moving frame''\cite{Misner:textbook}, as the inertial frame seems to be rotated from time to time by the Lorentz transitions of the vielbeins, somewhat like spinning tea cups in amusement parks.
-Thomas precession is explained by the fact that multiple Lorentz transformations with different directions produce a rotation of the intrinsic space of the observer.
+A natural coordinate basis is prepared for $U_i\in M$ and {\it the inertial system is defined using a non-coordinate basis in the tangent space.} This procedure naturally gives a notion of the ``moving frame''\cite{Misner:textbook}, as the inertial frame seems to be rotated from time to time by the Lorentz transitions of the vielbeins, somewhat like spinning tea cups in amusement parks.\footnote{One can see more explanations in Ref.\cite{Misner:textbook}, in which figures for the moving frame can be found.} The Thomas precession is explained by the fact that multiple Lorentz transformations with different directions produce a rotation of the intrinsic space of the observer.
 If the observer stays in the same frame (no acceleration), there is no motion in the direction of the fibre of the frame bundle.
-In this case, the connection vanishes by definition because there is no transformation when laminating.
+In this case, the connection vanishes by definition.
 Therefore, for an inertial observer, the distinction between coordinate and non-coordinate systems will be quite ambiguous.
-However, if one wants to describe an observer in accelerated motion on flat space-time, one has to define the local inertial frame for the observer, which moves on the frame bundle in a non-trivial way.
+However, if one wants to describe an observer in accelerated motion on flat space-time, one has to define the local and subjective inertial frame for the observer in the tangent space, which moves on the frame bundle in a non-trivial way.
 This defines the section of the observer on the frame bundle.
 This means that on this section, one has to laminate the bundle by using non-trivial coordinate transformations.
+The Thomas precession is explained that the lamination by the Lorentz transformation causes rotation of the intrinsic space.
 This (the observer's non-trivial section of the frame bundle) introduces the connection {\it for the observer}, although the space-time is flat.

 To be more specific, the vielbeins for constant acceleration ($a$) in the two-dimensional space-time at $\tau=\tau_A$ is